ZeroPaise-Ecommerce/SellerPortal/README.md

 ## How to Run the Application
 1. Install dependencies: `npm install`
-2. Install MockAPI dependencies (Use the below command based on where you're installing)
+2. Install MockAPI dependencies (choose the command for your environment)

     2.1.
 VSCode Terminal: `cd MockAPI; npm install; cd ..`